 Ads have been on apples, eggs and watermelons.
 On ships.
 Hundreds of unusual places.
 Another revenue stream?
 Saw a report that Lyft and Uber were going to be promoting or "selling" with ads in the cars or autos of the drivers.
+You can't drive the freeways in Los Angeles and cities without seeing accident attorneys.

-Another example of ads continuing to migrate to unexpected places.1 These advertising and media examples, words and others were the key reasons why I started this list 25+ years ago.
+Another example of ads continuing to migrate to unexpected places.1 These advertising and media examples, words and others were the key reasons why I started this list 30+ years ago.